 13. Adjust the shape around the head

 I’m nearing the finish, now.
-The head still the primary part of this painting, so I adjust the shapes around the head, to ensure they’re simple yet not stiff.
+The head is still the primary part of this painting, so I adjust the shapes around the head, to ensure they’re simple yet not stiff.
 I keep the loose texture on her right side and add a subtle dark colour to mix the hair into the background.

-14. Finishing up the portrait
+14. Finish the portrait